danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-When using OAuth 2.0, "scope" can be used and provided to achieve this.
+When using OAuth 2.0, "scope" can be provided and used to apply authorization logic.
 The Lambda handler can then determine if the caller is allowed to make a request.
 In our case we could have a `get:profile` scope.
 And the Lambda handler could check if the caller has this scope in `authorizer.scope` when executing.
 If it's not there, it can return a `403 Forbidden`.

 We'll see this in action when we implement the Lambda Authorizer.

 ## Solidifying our mental model

 With that covered, we're now ready to build the Lambda Authorizer and the Account API.
-But before we do, let's take a step back and solidify our mental model.
+But before we do, let's take a step back and solidify our mental model first.

 To summarize, we need the following components to protect our API: